22 Best Beaches in Greece

 Accommodation: Where to Stay in Santorini: Best Areas & Hotels

 Travelers adore the traditional villages and romantic, secluded beaches on Folegandros.
 This rural island has a laid-back pace that allows visitors to slow down and relax.

-Agali Beach is a small family-friendly spot with a pristine sandy shoreline and safe, shallow waters.
+Agali Beach is a small family-friendly spot that gets crowded during summertime.
+The pristine shoreline features sand and pebbles, while the shallow waters are safe for swimming.
 There are many cafés, tavernas, hotels, and other accommodations in the area.

 Another popular beach on Folegandros Island is Livadi Beach, which has a long sandy shoreline.
 Livadi Beach is surrounded by farmlands, as well as sheltered by hillsides from winds.
-There is a casual café-restaurant and a campground nearby.
+Nearby there is a casual café-restaurant and a campground.

 21. Kyra Panagia, Karpathos